ARUNA-Capstone/.github/profile/README.md

 # ARUNA (Aplikasi Rumah Adat Nusantara)
 We are trying to create an application that can detect traditional house types using machine learning.
 This application provides features to upload traditional house images, which will then be processed by the machine learning algorithm to detect the type of traditional house.
 Thus, application users can find out information about traditional homes quickly and as accurately as possible.

+## Our Features

+- RunaPedia: Aruna profides the information of all the rumah adat in Indonesia you can scroll through the app to find the rumah adat information you want to know.
+- RunaScan: Upload your pictures of rumah adat to find the information about it.

 ## Our Team Members

 | Bangkit ID | Name | Learning Path | University | Contact |